 The cost to freeze credit at each bureau is different depending on the state.
-In Georgia, the fee is $3 per freeze.
+In Georgia, it’s currently free.
 If you reside in another state, it can range from $0 – $10 per freeze.
-For a couple in Georgia, the total expenditure is $18.
 Additionally, in Georgia as well as many other states, credit freezes are free for those 65 and older.

 - Enter your information.

 - Confirm the action and pay the fee.